yingqi0607/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given task details are invalid.
+TR4CKER detects an error in entered task details.
     * 3a1.
-TR4CKER shows an error message.
+TR4CKER requests for the correct task details.
+    * 3a2.
+User enters the new task details.

+    Steps 3a1-3a2 are repeated until the details entered are correct.

-    Use case resumes at step 3.
+    Use case resumes at step 4.

 **Use case: Edit a task**